kilfour/QuickAcid/QuickAcid/README.md

 ### Feedback Shrinking

 A.k.a.: What if it fails but the run does not contain the minimal fail case ?

 ---

+## QuickAcid CodeGen

+Show how to activate and retrieve the code and write it to file.

+---